Boobae-Vivian/DATA-CLEANING/README.md

 Using the provided datasets ([Dataset 1 Link] and [Dataset 2 Link]), we will explore and implement various cleaning methods to transform messy data into high-quality, structured information suitable for analysis and decision-making.

 ## PROBLEM STATEMENT
-1. Missing Data Handling and Data Integrity
+1. Data Integrity and Handling Missing Data
+   - Identify and correct inconsistencies in observational units across all variables (columns).
+   - Identify and resolve inconsistencies in data formats (e.g., date formats, text casing).
    - Detect and handle any missing values in the dataset.
-   - Identify and resolve inconsistencies in data formats (e.g., date formats, text casing).
 2. Duplicate Handling
    - Identify and remove duplicate records if any to maintain data uniqueness.
 3. Standardization